 Outlined is a summary of the community meeting.

-Welcome everyone to the fourth community meeting.
+Welcome everyone to the third community meeting.
 In this blog post you will find the answers to the questions the community compiled before the meeting.
-It is published about half an hour before the actual meeting starts so that the community has some time to read the answers and come up with new questions towards the community meeting.
+It is published one hour before the actual meeting starts so that the community has some time to read the answers and come up with new questions towards the community meeting.
 This encourages a community meeting where people can ask us further questions and talk casually with us.

-We kept the questions quite general and created a new kind of community meeting for all technical questions.
+Additionally, we kept the questions quite general and created a new kind of community meeting for all technical questions.
 The technical community meeting will happen in two weeks and we will answer all outstanding questions there.
+We did that in order to let Oliver concentrate on the much needed Lisk v0.3.2 update.
+More information about it will be made public next week.

 Community Meeting Questions